searchableai/KitanaQA/README.md

 - BERT
 - DistilBERT

-### Contributing to Doggmentator
+### Contributing to KatanaQA

 We welcome suggestions and contributions!
 Submit an issue or pull request and we will do our best to respond in a timely manner.
-See [CONTRIBUTING.md](https://github.com/searchableai/Doggmentator/blob/master/CONTRIBUTING.md) for detailed information on contributing.
+See [CONTRIBUTING.md](https://github.com/searchableai/KatanaQA/blob/master/CONTRIBUTING.md) for detailed information on contributing.

 ### Thanks!
 - John Snow Labs